oracle-livelabs/developer/dev-guide-ai-finance/graph-exercise/graph-exercise.md

-# Code Property Graph using Graph Query Hackathon Challenge
+# Code with Property Graph

 ## Introduction

-**Welcome to the Code Property Graph using Graph Query Hackathon Challenge!**
+**Welcome to the Code Property Graph Challenge!**

 In this lab, you will tackle an exciting developer coding challenge focused on **Graph**.
 Your goal is to enhance the existing application by implementing an update that will elevate its functionality.
 This is your opportunity to sharpen your skills and explore the power of Graph.

 **Are you up for the challenge?**

 If you're ready to dive in, proceed with this lab and start coding.
-If you prefer a more guided approach with a detailed walkthrough, you can continue to Lab 5b Step-by-step: Code Property Graph using Graph Query Hackathon Challenge for step-by-step instructions.
+If you prefer a more guided approach with a detailed walkthrough, you can continue to Lab 5b Step-by-step: Code Property Graph for step-by-step instructions.

 Good luck, and enjoy the process!